dexter-morgan/ethical-hacking/README.md

 4) Packet Sniffer  : Sniffs packets flowing through the interface and processes them.
 You must be MITM.
 Prints Url of webpages accessed and, sniffs passwords and usernames.
 Works for HTTP(not HTTPS--added later on) only.

-5) Net_cut          : Drops all packets coming to attacker machine which need to be forwarded to victim.
+5) Net Cut          : Drops all packets coming to attacker machine which need to be forwarded to victim and hence cuts off internet access to the victim machine.

+6) DNS Spoof        : Modifies the DNS responses coming to a victim machine and takes it to an ip of attackers choice.